-AIC is a member of the Financial Industry Regulatory Authority (FINRA) and has over 75 financial advisors, located primarily in northern California.
+AIC is a member of the Financial Industry Regulatory Authority (FINRA) and has over 60 financial professionals, located primarily in northern California.
 Additionally, AIC has been a Registered Investment Adviser (RIA) since 1994.

 AIC is subject to regulation by FINRA, the California Department of Business Oversight and the Securities and Exchange Commission.
 Inquiries regarding AIC’s regulatory status can easily be directed to any of its three regulatory bodies through their respective websites.